skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 More than 330 encyclopedias and specialezed reference sources.
 Search the entire collection or a particular subject area.
 Search encyclopedias and specialized reference sources.

 ##Hoover's Online
+Detailed reports of thousands of companies, including financials, news, and industry information.
+Also includes basic contact information for millions more private and public businesses.
+[Business]

 ##JSTOR
+Full-text access to academic journals and primary souraces in the arts, sciences, humanities, social sciences, and medicine.
+Issue dates range from historical to current.

 ##Kids Search from EBSCO